 A simple & delicious recipe for Israeli Salad, made with finely chopped vegetables, fresh herbs, lemon and olive oil.
 Vegan and Gluten Free! | www.feastingathome.com

-Remember the key to authentic Israeli Salad it keeping it simple and clean, letting the flavors of the ripe summer veggies come through!
+Remember, the key to authentic Israeli Salad is keeping it simple and clean, letting the flavors of the ripe summer veggies come through!

 A simple & delicious recipe for Israeli Salad, made with finely chopped vegetables, fresh herbs, lemon and olive oil.
 Vegan and Gluten Free! | www.feastingathome.com

-Here is the Israeli Salad topped with the Grilled Chicken Shawarma- cool, fresh and crunchy paired with grilled spiced chicken… one of my favorite combos!
+• Top Israeli Salad with Grilled Chicken Shawarma- cool, fresh and crunchy paired with grilled spiced chicken… one of my favorite combos!

 Have a beautiful, light-filled week.